 The NP documented wrecks of all kinds but none of those records have been found to date.
 Based solely on what was reported in the East Side Journal, there are scant stories of collisions between trains and automobiles for the first many years.
 The first two known incidents occurred a little more than 10 years apart, February, 1919 and July, 1929, at the same location – the Piccadilly Street (7th Avenue) crossing.
 In both cases, the automobiles were destroyed and people were thrown from the vehicles but, miraculously, no one was killed.

-Population in Kirkland continued to grow quickly following World War II, and with it, more cars on the road and more opportunities for grade crossing collisions.
-In June, 1952 the city requested flashing signals at what were likely the two busiest grade crossings – 7th Avenue and 6th Street South, as well as continued efforts for some sort of safety devices in the Five Corners area (today’s NE 124th Street and Totem Lake Boulevard).
+Population in Kirkland continued to grow quickly following World War II, and with it came more cars on the road and more opportunities for grade crossing collisions.
+In June, 1952 the city requested flashing signals at what were likely the two busiest grade crossings – 7th Avenue in the Piccadilly area and 6th Street S in Feriton, as well as continued efforts for some sort of safety devices in the Five Corners area (today’s NE 124th Street and Totem Lake Boulevard).
 The latter effort may have been prompted by a near-miss collision a couple of months prior and concern expressed by the Five Points Community Club.

-Discussion continued on the 7th Avenue crossing through November, 1958, the same month that the Kirkland Chamber of Commerce came out in favor of warning signals.
-A multi-party task force visited the site in December, 1959, resulting in the NP agreeing to have its engineering department study the situation.
-In late January, 1959, a group of mothers, representing families living on Rose Hill, prepared and a petition to press the NP to install traffic warning signals at that crossing.
+Discussion apparently continued on the 7th Avenue crossing for quite some time.
+In November, 1958, the Kirkland Chamber of Commerce came out in favor of warning signals.
+A multi-party task force visited the site in December, resulting in the NP agreeing to have its engineering department study the situation.
+In late January, 1959, a group of mothers, representing families living on Rose Hill, prepared a petition to press the NP to install traffic warning signals at that crossing.
 The article noted that there had been five collisions there in the past few years.
 In the meantime, King County engineers ordered removal of trees near the crossing that might be limiting visibility.
 The Ladies Auxiliary of the Rose Hill Club circulated the petitions in February and March.

 In early April, another collision occurred there, on the same day that the petition, with approximately 400 signatures, was sent to the Washington State Public Service Commission.
-(Note: This article gives the location as NE 85th Street instead of NE 87th Street, which is incorrect.)
-The petition was somewhat successful: King County installed upgraded warning signs at this intersection in June, 1959 as a “temporary measure” and, as part of that measure, the NP was also to repaint and reflectorize its signs.
-Similar work was done at the NE 112th Street crossing in Par-Mac, which had also become a source of collisions.
-The NP did not agree to further measures, however, so the City installed stop signs in March, 1961.
+(Note: That article gives the location as NE 85th Street instead of NE 87th Street, which is incorrect.)
+The petition was somewhat successful: King County installed upgraded warning signs at this intersection in June, 1959 as a “temporary measure” and, as part of that measure, the NP agreed to repaint and reflectorize its signs.
+Similar work was done at the NE 112th Street crossing (in the area that would become Par-Mac), which had also become a source of collisions.
+In March, 1961, the City installed stop signs at the 7th Avenue location.
+Stop signs were also installed at the NE 112th Street crossing at some point.

-Meanwhile, two different collisions happened at an unofficial crossing of 7th Avenue S, on the Seattle Door property, in July, 1962 and June, 1963.
-In the first case, the car was parked too close to the tracks, and in the second, no one was injured.
+Meanwhile, two different collisions happened at an unofficial crossing of 7th Avenue S in Feriton, on the Seattle Door property, in July, 1962 and June, 1963.
+In the first case, a car was parked too close to the tracks.
 However, luck ran out at this location in March, 1967 when a local man was killed at the same crossing, perhaps the first crossing fatality in Kirkland.
 The authors assume that this unofficial crossing was discouraged and eventually closed.

-The NP and the City finally took action at the 6th Street South intersection in 1969.
+The NP and the City finally took action at the 6th Street S intersection in Feriton in 1969.
 The City contracted with the NP in May, 1969 to install warning signals as part of a larger improvement project for that street, which was completed in July, 1970.